DucManhPhan/DucManhPhan.github.io/_posts/2018-12-21-Basic-bootstrap.md

 tags: [bootstrap]
 ---

-In order to the speed of making the website, I think that I have to learn about Bootstrap framework immediately.
+In order to improve the speed of making the website, I think that I have to learn about Bootstrap framework immediately.
 Because with bootstrap, you can easily make the website fast.

 The belows is some basic titles about Bootstrap.